agrpranjal07/FusionNetForObjectDetection/object_detection_transformer/README.md

 - The `src.realtime` entrypoint opens a webcam or video file, overlays bounding boxes, and prints lightweight telemetry once per second.
 - Use `--no-window` for headless or remote deployments and pipe the logs to your monitoring system.
 - Tune `--image-size` and `--num-queries` to balance accuracy vs. latency for 60 FPS pipelines.
+- Cameras are opened with their integer index (0 by default) to avoid OpenCV treating them as filenames; pass `--video <path>` to stream a file instead.